What's The Benefit of Marriage?

 - recover more quickly and successfully from illnesses

 - tend to take better care of themselves and avoid risky behavior

 Conversely, research suggests that cohabiting partners do not receive the same health benefits that married partners seem to enjoy.
-Along measures of financial wellbeing, general health and psychological wellbeing, married couples seem to fare better than cohabiting couples.
+Along with measures of financial wellbeing, general health, and psychological wellbeing, married couples seem to fare better than cohabiting couples.
 As Stanton observes, it would seem that marriage carries with it certain benefits that are often overlooked.

 DON’T BELIEVE EVERYTHING YOU READ